hey-leon/rere_gen/readme.md

 ### Want to contribute ???
 This would be an easy enough project to contribute to if your new to open source.
-Feel free to suggest changes to cli api, or even just gripes with templates and well see what we can do.
+Feel free to suggest changes to the cli, or even just updates for the templates and well see what we can do.